ZMedia Purwodadi

 1. Integrate Digital Literacy into the Curriculum

-Students need more than technical skills—they need guidance on responsible online behaviour.
+Students need more than technical skills—they need mentorship on responsible online behaviour.

 Effective approaches include: